Analysing Multiscale Clusterings with Persistent Homology: Introduction

-The problem of multiscale clustering then becomes to analyse and compare sequences of partitions, and to select the robust and representative scales in a (long) sequence of partitions.
-Methods to analyse hierarchical sequences of partitions are well established in the literature, in particular the correspondence between dendrograms and ultrametric spaces proved to be useful for measuring similarity of hierarchical sequences of partitions~\cite{carlssonCharacterizationStabilityConvergence2010,carlssonAxiomaticConstructionHierarchical2013}, and scale selection in hierarchical clustering is usually limited to determining a single representative partition that optimises a chosen cluster validity index, e.g. the Calinski-Harabasz (CH) index~\cite{calinskiDendriteMethodCluster1974,vega-ponsPartitionSelectionApproach2010}.
-In contrast, the study of non-hierarchical sequences of partitions that correspond to more general Sankey diagrams has received less attention.
+Given the description of a data set in the form of a \textit{multiscale clustering} consisting of a (non-hierarchical) sequence of partitions at different levels of resolution from fine to coarse (i.e., a Sankey diagram), a natural problem then is to analyse and characterise the sequence of partitions as a whole, and to compare such multiscale clusterings.
+Methods to analyse hierarchical sequences of partitions are well established in the literature; in particular, the correspondence between dendrograms and ultrametric spaces has proved useful for measuring the similarity of hierarchical sequences of partitions~\autocite{carlssonCharacterizationStabilityConvergence2010,carlssonAxiomaticConstructionHierarchical2013}.
+In contrast, the study of non-hierarchical sequences of partitions, which correspond to general Sankey diagrams with non-trivial crossings, has received less attention.